Facebook says Apple's new privacy rules could spare its own apps but hit smaller companies

 Facebook said it was considering discontinuing on iPhones a tool called Audience Network, which thousands of developers put into their apps to serve ads.
 Facebook collects data about users from the apps where it serves those ads, which it uses to inform highly tailored targeting throughout its business.

-"Apple's updates may render Audience Network so ineffective on iOS 14 that it may not make sense to offer it on iOS 14," Facebook said in a blog post https://bit.ly/3lh5zcp. (https://bit.ly/3lh5zcp)
+"Apple's updates may render Audience Network so ineffective on iOS 14 that it may not make sense to offer it on iOS 14," Facebook said in a blog post:

 The Audience Network business, while an important source of revenue and traffic to small developers such as gaming companies, is far from Facebook's biggest business, said Brian Wieser, global president of business intelligence at GroupM.
 "It would surprise me if it was greater than US$1 billion on a net basis," he said.